dolfinx.fem.petsc

 Note

-This vector does not share memory with the solution Function u.
+The vector does not share memory with the solution function(s)

 Bases: